skrey/yellow-extensions/source/install/README.md

 ## How to make an installation package

 An installation package consists of the installer, extensions and additional files.
 The installer consists of the files `install.php` and ` install-languages.zip`.
 You can download [extensions](https://github.com/datenstrom/yellow-extensions/tree/master/zip), rename and copy them into your `system/extensions` folder.
 They are offered as an option during installation.
-[Learn more about packaging extensions](https://github.com/datenstrom/yellow-extensions/tree/master/source/publish).

 ## Examples